thehackerwithin/berkeley/docs/README.md

 ### Content Licensing

-The content of this blog is liberally licensed to The Hacker Within and to the individual authors of each blog post.
+The content of this blog is liberally licensed to the Data Analysis Tools Series / The Hacker Within and to the individual authors of each blog post.
 Additionally, you're welcome to reshare the content with attribution, because it is [CC-BY-3.0 licensed](http://creativecommons.org/licenses/by/3.0/)

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution 3.0 Unported License.
-Copyright 2013-2015 The Hacker Within.
+Copyright 2013-2018 The Hacker Within.

 Please attribute any work with a link to its original appearance on this